 The commission was Charles Correa’s first important work in private practice.
-To reflect the simplicity of Gandhi’s life and the incremental nature of a living institution, the architect used modular units 6 meters by 6 meters of reinforced cement concrete connecting spaces, both open and covered, allowing for eventual expansion.
+To reflect the simplicity of Gandhi’s life and the incremental nature of a living institution, the architect used modular units 6 meters by 6 meters of reinforced cement concrete connecting open and covered spaces, allowing for eventual expansion.
 Correa’s subtle changes in the enclosure allow for variety in the module’s lighting, temperature, and visual permeability.

 Being a Gujarati, I thought I should be able to render the greatest services to the country through the Gujarati language.
 And then as Ahmedabad was an ancient centre of hand loom weaving, it was likely to be most favourable field for the revival of the cottage industry of hand spinning.
 There was also a hope that, the city being capital of Gujarat, monetary help from its wealthy citizens would be more available than any other place.– Gandhi explanation for choosing Ahmedabad as the hub of activities.

 Correa placed five distinctly programmed interior spaces within the asymmetrical grid plan.
-The plan of the museum has also been compared to village houses in India’s Banni region.
+The museum’s plan has also been compared to village houses in India’s Banni region.
 Instead of a single volume, the houses consist of five huts with different functions surrounding a courtyard.
 The inhabitants walk back and forth across the outside space to use the different rooms.